DanielTakeshi/Paper_Notes/miscellaneous/Autonomous_Multilateral_Debridement_with_the_Raven_Surgical_Robot.md

 - **Optimization-Based Motion Planning**, this uses **Model-Predictive Control**.
 I'm going to have to review this at some point, but fortunately it looks like Stephen Boyd (that guy again!) has his slides online.
-Man, I wish more professors were like him.
+I wish more professors were like him.
 Anyway, MPC is needed to keep replanning the trajectory using optimization-based procedures (using the "trajopt" software, BTW) to avoid collisions.
 They allow each arm to move at most 2.5cm before replanning.